christina-jenks/simple-spa/README.md

  - Filter by name and office (1 pt)
  - Filter by contact links (1 pt)

+I will also attempt to do this without frameworks, so that the code is framework-agnostic.

+ - No framework used (such as React, Angular, Vue) (2 pt)

 ## Testing/QA
 I typically take a test-driven approach, so having unit tests would make the most sense.
 These requirements most meet the minimum: